 When Marcus was just a young boy, the emperor Hadrian asked his successor, Antoninus Pius, to adopt him, so that he could be next in line to the throne.
-On the day he was adopted, young Marcus had a strange dream in which his shoulders were made of ivory.
-When someone asked him if they could lift a heavy weight he discovered they were much stronger than he realised.
-A wise man told him the dream meant he was destined to be a great leader, who say beautiful things.
+On the day he was adopted, young Marcus had a strange dream in which his shoulders and arms were made of ivory.
+When someone asked him if they could lift a heavy weight he discovered they were much stronger than before.
+A wise man told him the dream meant he was destined to be a great leader and to say beautiful things.
 Antoninus gathered together the best teachers for Marcus from around the world.
 He learned lots of different things but the subject he loved most was philosophy, or how to become wise.
 When he was twelve years old he started to wear the traditional grey cloak of a philosopher and trained himself in toughness by doing things like sleeping on a mat on the ground instead of in a normal bed.
 He carried on studying for the rest of his life.
 In fact, he was still going to philosophy lessons when he was an old man.
-When people asked him why he spent so much time studying philosophy, Marcus used to quote Socrates’ saying: Nations can only flourish when the philosophers become kings or the kings become philosophers.
+When people asked him why he spent so much time studying philosophy, Marcus used to quote Socrates’ saying: The people will only be happy when philosophers become kings or kings become philosophers.

 When Antoninus died, Marcus became the new emperor of Rome but he wanted to share the job with his adoptive brother, Lucius Verus.
 (We say “adoptive” because neither of the boys were born the sons of the emperor Antoninus Pius but he chose them both to become his sons, and took them into his family.)
 Marcus said he didn’t want to become emperor unless his little brother, Lucius, was emperor too.
 So for the first time ever Rome had two co-emperors.
 Marcus was older, though, and had more experience in government, so he was really the one in charge.
 Marcus was very serious and worked hard.
 Lucius was almost the opposite of his brother.
 He was very lazy and he liked to play games and throw fancy parties instead of working, but Marcus loved him anyway because he was his little brother and he treated him in some ways like a son.